Skip to content

 What your senior team’s week looks like on AI.

-A second mode of working.
-The CAIO retainer covers the company.
-This one covers the people running it — how the CEO, COO, CFO actually use AI in their own week.
+This is the second way we work.
+The company retainer is about the business as a whole; this one is about the people running it — how your CEO, COO, and CFO actually use AI in their own week.

 1. 01